ileafsolutions/ILSImageCache/README.md

 ### Compatibility

--  iOS 8.0+
+-  iOS 9.0+

 - Xcode 9.0+, Swift 4+

 #### Manual installation
-Download and drop the 'ILSImageCache' folder into your Xcode project.
+Download and drop the 'ILSImageCache.framework' into your Xcode project.Make Sure you add it by Embedded Binaries

 ## Usage